10 Things to Love About Visiting Cyprus

 1. World Heritage Town

 According to UNESCO world heritage sites, Paphos is one of the few towns which are a complete heritage site.
 The history is rich here, with ancient tombs, palaces, and other archeological history.
 In fact, visiting Paphos means you are already on a treasure with international interest.
+There are lots of tours of Cyprus allowing you to see the highlights and learn about the places you visit.

 2. The Island of Love